gdgriga/gdgriga.github.io/README.md

  - `npm run build:dev` - to build dev version of js.
  - `npm run build:prod` - to build production ready version. **If you make changes to js files, run this command before committing changes.**

 Also, because Github Pages use [Jekyll](https://github.com/jekyll/jekyll) engine, `docker-compose.yml` file is supplied to run the project like in production.
-If you are using Mac or Windows, install [Docker Toolbox](https://www.docker.com/products/docker-toolbox) and follow the instructions.
+If you are using Mac or Windows, install [Docker Toolbox](https://www.docker.com/products/docker-toolbox) or Docker for Mac/Windows and follow the instructions.
 Then go to the project folder and type:
 ```sh
 $ docker-compose up -d
 ```